Youngstar/ Children's talent show

 Students who don't read proficiently by the 3rd grade are 4 times likelier to drop out of school.
-Start a badass book club to keep your peers reading.
-Sign up for Banned Books Club.
+Start a book club to keep your peers reading.
+Sign up for HipHop & Friends book Club.

 As of 2011, America was the only free-market OECD (Organization for Economic Cooperation and Development) country where the current generation was less educated than the previous one.